 ACCESS paratransit service operates on a daily schedule seven days a week that is comparable to our fixed route bus service.

-Reduced schedule on observed holidays: Thanksgiving Day, Christmas Day, New Year’s Day, Memorial Day, Fourth of July and Labor Day.
+Reduced schedule on observed holidays: New Year’s Day, Martin Luther King, Jr. Day, Memorial Day, Juneteenth, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day

 Eligibility and Applying for Service